huot-s/portfolio/src/lib/md/experiences/airbus.md

 # Key Missions

-- Design and **develop flight simulation software in C++**, enhancing the accuracy of flight scenarios.
+- Designed and **developed flight simulation software in C++**, enhancing the accuracy of flight scenarios.
-- Analyze and compute **performance metrics on existing models through Python**.
+- Analyzed and computed **performance metrics on existing models through Python**.